CarinaAJ/ms1-aurora-borealis/README.md

 ---

-## Fun Facts (second page)
+## Fun Facts

 ![Second hero banner](readme-assets/second-aurora-banner.jpg)

-To provide some less scientific and more fun information to the use I decided to add some fun facts about the Aurora on this page.
+To provide some less scientific/more fun information for the user, I decided to add some "fun facts" about the Aurora on this page.

 **Introduction:**

-As this page does not contain any visuals I decided to add some calmin, subject-appropriate music instead, whilst reading more about the Aurora.
+As this page does not contain any visuals I decided to add some atmospheric, subject-appropriate music instead, whilst reading more about the Aurora.
 The Track is called ‘Northern Lights’ and has been written specifically for this project.

 ![Sound cloud audio](readme-assets/sound-cloud.jpg)

 **Main Fun Fact Section**

-To follow the same style in layout as the main page, I separated each fun fact in it’s own textbox and also used paragraph breaks where necessary to make it easier to read.
+To follow the same style and layout as the main page, I separated each fun fact into it’s own textbox and also used paragraph breaks where necessary to make it easier to read.

 ![Fun fact section](readme-assets/fun-facts.jpg)